GuideNepalFamilyEducationBudgetPersonal Finance

 The macro backdrop

-Before the line items: the picture is not abstract.
-UNFPA's 2025 State of World Population puts Nepal's total fertility rate at 1.78 — below the 2.1 replacement rate — and finds that more than half of respondents cite economic concerns as the primary barrier to having the number of children they actually want.
-The Kathmandu Post's June 2025 piece on the same data reports housing and childcare costs as the top friction, particularly in Bagmati and Gandaki.
+Before the line items, the picture isn't abstract.
+UNFPA's 2025 State of World Population puts Nepal's total fertility rate at 1.78, below the 2.1 replacement rate, and finds more than half of respondents cite economic concerns as the primary barrier to having the number of children they actually want.
+The Kathmandu Post's June 2025 piece on the same data reports housing and childcare costs as the top friction, especially in Bagmati and Gandaki.

-This isn't a guide to whether to have a child.
+This is not a guide to whether to have a child.
 It's a guide to knowing what the question costs when you ask it.

 Stage 1 — Pregnancy and delivery (year 0)

-In practice there are real out-of-pocket costs even in "free" tertiary care.
-A PLOS One peer-reviewed study found average hidden costs for normal delivery at public tertiary hospitals at around USD 243 (~Rs 32,000) and for C-section around USD 322 (~Rs 42,000) — mostly drugs, diagnostics, food for attendants, and transport.
+In practice, real out-of-pocket costs show up even in "free" tertiary care.
+A PLOS One peer-reviewed study found average hidden costs for normal delivery at public tertiary hospitals at around USD 243 (~Rs 32,000) and for C-section around USD 322 (~Rs 42,000), mostly drugs, diagnostics, food for attendants, transport.
 Paropakar Maternity has expanded a paying service to cut waitlists at rates still below private.

-Private hospitals in Kathmandu (Norvic, Grande, Star, B&B, Medicare) don't publish maternity package prices online, but the working market reality, cross-referenced against older investigative reporting, is roughly:
+Private hospitals in Kathmandu (Norvic, Grande, Star, B&B, Medicare) don't publish maternity package prices online, but the working market reality, cross-referenced against older investigative reporting, looks roughly like this:

 SettingNormal deliveryC-section